mpi4py.futures

 execution path and team-up to execute the tasks submitted from the master.

-Besides alleviating the lack of dynamic process managment features in legacy
+Besides alleviating the lack of dynamic process management features in legacy

 MPI-1 or partial MPI-2 implementations, the MPICommExecutor